 However, ethics dictate you don’t use thermal or night vision optics for other purposes.
 Namely, for game species that aren’t allowed or in methods that are not allowed.
 A perfectly legal example of using night vision or thermal optics is trailing wounded game.

 However, many times the lines get blurred.
-For example, using thermal optics to locate turkeys on the roost in total darkness is unethical, and in many states and counties is an illegal.
+For example, using thermal optics to locate turkeys on the roost in total darkness is unethical, and in many states and counties is illegal.

-As a sportsman, you must make a judgment call whether what you’re doing is fair chase.
+As a sportsman, you must make a judgment call whether what you’re doing is fair.
 Using thermal optics or night vision in the off-season to scout for deer is one thing.
 As a rule, do not use hunting technology to change the general methods and tactics that you would use to kill game.
 Simply use it to make the old tactics and methods more effective while still maintaining a fair hunt.

 If you are going to take advantage of this technology, spend some time familiarizing yourself with the science that makes them work, and the quirks that come with using it.
 Night vision optics are sure to get better and better over the years to come as technology gets cheaper and manufacturing improves.